Bodyboarders know the importance of riding waves with quality fins.

-Legs are for bodyboarders what arms are for stand-up surfers.
+Legs are to bodyboarders what arms are to stand-up surfers.
 Therefore, thrust plays a vital role in catching a wave.

 Correctly designed fins get the most out of the power of your legs and throw you into the selected wave easily.
 There are asymmetric and symmetric fins.

 Durability is also a major factor.
 It's important that a $50-$100 investment will be enjoyed for at least three, four, or five years.